sipstack/www/src/views/pages/resources/blog/stir-shaken-september-2023-stats/content.md

 - STIR/SHAKEN participation might be reaching a plateau.
 - Coverage by STIR/SHAKEN dipped in August with only a minor recovery in September.

+Addressing these challenges, products like SIPSTACK's Smart CNAM emerge as essential tools in the fight against unwanted calls.
+Designed specifically for telecommunication companies, Smart CNAM not only helps reduce the frequency of robocalls but also acts as a robust defense against phishing, fraud, and other illegitimate call activities.
+As the telecommunication landscape evolves, harnessing the benefits of such advanced solutions becomes paramount in ensuring consumer trust and call integrity.
-It's vital to monitor these numbers closely and adapt strategies to ensure that the fight against robocalls remains robust.
+Moving forward, it's essential to not only monitor these numbers but also continually adapt strategies to ensure that the war against robocalls is effective.